one-data-model/ietf108/charter.md

   ecosystems in a common way; they look towards the IETF for developing SDF 1.0 further into a high-quality specification.

+  The IETF also defines the YANG data modelling language (RFC 7950).
+  YANG has a strong focus on modelling the management interface for network devices, using a fairly small set of network management protocols, whereas SDF is designed to span (and transitively unify) many existing interaction models already present.
+  While YANG can be serialized to a variety of wire formats (XML, JSON, CBOR, ...), the serialization is driven directly by the structure of the YANG.

+  YANG also has an opinionated way in which the RPC is done.
+  This is necessary in order to get the kind of cross-vendor interoperability needed for efforts in the Software Defined Networking.
+  On the other hand, SDF does not deal directly with serialization, dealing only in semantics of content, and leaving the existing IoT SDOs to do their own serialization.

 ## ASDF

   The objective of the ASDF WG is to develop SDF to an IETF-quality